nicholaswmin/mock-repo/README.md

 const userRepo = new MockRepo({ primary_key: 'id_user' })

 /*
- * 1st argument on methods should be `null` since it simulates the `db` object
+ * 1st argument on *all* methods is supposed to be a `db` object in production
- * in a real Repository
+ * - when you actually use a real database.
+You can pass `null` when using
+ * 	 this module
  */
 userRepo.upsert(null, { id_user: 1, name: 'John Doe' })
   .then(() => {